vivocha/bot-sdk/README.md

 ---

-This SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform (E.g., Dialogflow, IBM Watson Conversation, Wit.ai, etc...).
+This SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform.
+E.g., Dialogflow, IBM Watson Assistant (formerly Conversation), Wit.ai, etc...
-By creating a BotManager it is possible to register multi-platform bot implementations and let Vivocha communicate with them through a well-defined, clear and uniform message-based interface.
+By creating a BotManager it is possible to register multi-platform bot implementations and let Vivocha communicate with them through a well-defined and uniform message-based API.

 ## [Overview](#overview)

-The Vivocha platform provides out-of-the-box support for chat bots built using [IBM Watson Conversation](https://www.ibm.com/watson/services/conversation) and [Dialogflow](https://dialogflow.com/) platforms.
-This means that it is possible to integrate these particular bots implementation with Vivocha simply using the Vivocha configuration app and specificing few settings, like authentication tokens and following some, very simple, mandatory guidelines when building the bots, at design time.
+The Vivocha platform provides out-of-the-box support for chat bots built using [IBM Watson Assistant (formerly Conversation)](https://www.ibm.com/watson/services/conversation) and [Dialogflow](https://dialogflow.com/) platforms.
+This means that it is possible to integrate these particular bot implementations with Vivocha simply using the Vivocha configuration app and specificing few settings, like authentication tokens, and following some, very simple, mandatory guidelines when building the bot, at design time.
-The first sections of this documentation focus on building custom Bot Agents using the Bot SDK, which allows to integrate them with the Vivocha system with ease and also provides a library to write bots using [Wit.ai](https://wit.ai) NLP platform.
+The first sections of this documentation focus on building custom Bot Agents using the Bot SDK, which allows to integrate them with the Vivocha system with ease and also provides a library to write bots using the [Wit.ai](https://wit.ai) NLP platform.

-The last three sections of this guide are dedicated to the integration guidelines for bots built with the three supported platforms: IBM Watson Conversation, Dialogflow and Wit.ai.
+The last three sections of this guide are dedicated to the integration guidelines for bots built with the three supported platforms: IBM Watson Assistant (formerly Conversation), Dialogflow and Wit.ai.

 The following picture shows an high-level overview of the Vivocha Bot SDK and its software components.